samidarko/trees/README.md

-# simple trees manipulation in Haskell
+# Simple tree manipulation in Haskell